Skip to main content

 Road Trips

 Motorway charging has improved significantly, with rapid chargers at most major service stations along the M1, M4, M5, M6, and M25.
-Gridserve Electric Highway and Ionity are the most common motorway networks.
+Gridserve Electric Highway, Ionity, and bp pulse are the most common motorway networks.
 Charging stops every 50-80 miles work well.
 Scotland has sparser motorway coverage in the Highlands, so plan stops carefully north of Perth.
 Queuing at busy service stations can occur on holiday weekends.

 Useful Apps